Technology Architecture Diagrams: Visualizing Your Tech Stack for Investors

 What Are Technology Architecture Diagrams?

 Tech diagrams are visual maps that show how your software, hardware, and data systems connect.
+But what makes them work for backers?
 They help backers understand your tech choices without getting lost in tech details.

 Core Parts of Tech Diagrams